santiment/academy/src/docs/sanapi/fetching-metrics.md

 }
 ```

-Typically, a metric is available for a given asset from the moment the contract or blockchain is created.
+Typically, a metric is available for a given asset from the moment the contract
+or blockchain is created.
 However, there are exceptions.
-For instance, if the calculation of a metric requires pricing data that is not available, the metric will only be available from the date the pricing data becomes available.
+For instance, if the
+calculation of a metric requires pricing data that is not available, the metric
+will only be available from the date the pricing data becomes available.

-For example, Bitcoin has been operational since early 2009, but there were no exchanges or markets for over a year.
-Therefore, the pricing data only starts from July 2010.
-As a result, the MVRV metric, which requires market capitalization, is also only available since July 2010.
+For example, Bitcoin has been operational since early 2009, but there were no
+exchanges or markets for over a year.
+Therefore, the pricing data only starts
+from July 2010.
+As a result, the MVRV metric, which requires market
+capitalization, is also only available since July 2010.

 **[Run in explorer](<https://api.santiment.net/graphiql?query=%7B%0A%09getMetric(metric%3A%22transaction_volume%22)%20%7B%0A%20%20%20%20availableSince(slug%3A%22santiment%22)%0A%20%20%7D%0A%7D%0A>)**

 ### lastDatetimeComputedAt

 > **Note:** This field may be complex to understand.
-However, in most scenarios, it's not necessary to comprehend its value.

-The `lastDatetimeComputedAt` field is utilized to retrieve the datetime for which the last data point for the metric/slug pair was computed:
+However, in the general
+> case, this field is not used.

+The `lastDatetimeComputedAt` shows the when the latest
+data point was computed.

 ```graphql
 {